MaSe69/dssb/index.md

 This is a web site on some Data Science topics.<br>
 It includes content that I taught during an academic course on 'Data science in Python' in 2022 and 2023 leading to a bachelor degree.<br>

-Update (January 2024):<br>
+The value proposition of this page is to show how the various techniques are applied to get to a meaningful analysis of data.
+For each detail, I recommend to look it up on the respective page or forum.

-At this start of 2024, I am preparing for the repetition of this course.<ok>
+At this start of 2024, I am preparing for the repetition of this course on 'Data Science in Python'.<ok>

 # Setup and Coding